Dogs think, feel & learn.

 Perspectives are from:

-1. Families who seek to increase the well-being of loved ones.
+Families with dogs, who seek to increase the well-being of loved ones.
 Each person, being an individual, can describe their well-being by expressing what's important to them.
 I call these descriptions "personal definitions".

 We, dog trainers, do a good job.